-Configuring Synchronization with a Web Server
+Configure synchronization with a Web server

 WebStorm distinguishes among in-place, local, and remote servers, however the meaning of these terms in the context of WebStorm slightly differs from their common meaning:

-- An in-place server is a server whose document root is the parent of the project root, either immediate or not.
-In other words, the Web server is running on your computer, your project is under its document root, and you do your development directly on the server.
+In the in-place server configuration, the web server is running on your computer, your project is under its document root (for example, in the /htdocs folder), and you do your development directly on the server.

-- A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.
+A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

 Server access configuration

 WebStorm controls interaction with web servers through server access configurations.
 Anytime you are going to use a server, you need to define a server access configuration, no matter whether your server is on a remote host or on your machine.

 The computer (host) where the server is running.
 For in-place and local servers, WebStorm presupposes that it is the current computer where your project is.

 The server access configuration root: the highest folder in the server hierarchy that can be accessed through the server configuration.

 The URL address to access the server configuration root.